atenfyr/UAssetAPI/README.md

 ## Contributing
 Contributions are always welcome to this repository, and they're what make the open source community so great.
 Any contributions, whether through pull requests or issues, that you make are greatly appreciated.

-If you find an Unreal Engine 4 .uasset that has its `VerifyParsing()` method return false (or display "failed to verify parsing" within [UAssetGUI](https://github.com/atenfyr/UAssetGUI)), feel free to submit an issue here and I will try to push a commit to make it verify parsing.
+If you find an Unreal Engine 4 .uasset that has its `VerifyParsing()` method return false (or display "failed to verify parsing" within [UAssetGUI](https://github.com/atenfyr/UAssetGUI)), feel free to submit an issue here with a copy of the asset in question along with the game and Unreal version that it was cooked with and I will try to push a commit to make it verify parsing.

 ## A quick example
 ```cs